 Is it easy to sew, with simple seams for beginners?

-- What information is given regarding the seam allowances?
+What information is given regarding the seam allowances?
+Not all sewing pattern companies include a seam allowance in their patterns!

 Are the directions clear overall?

-- Overall, do you feel like the pattern is straight forward and that you would have success using it?
+Overall, do you feel like the pattern is straight forward and that you would have success using it?
+If it looks a little too challenging, highlighting techniques you haven’t tried yet, it probably isn’t the right pattern for you at this time.

 Finding Easy Sewing Patterns for Beginners